11 benefits of multilingual government websites

 By serving residents in their native language, you improve the user experience and ensure better interaction with your services.

-5. Comply with laws and regulations.
+5. Compliance with laws and regulations.

-6. Increased engagement.
-Residents feel more involved in their communities and government agencies when they have access to information in their own language.
+6. Increased engagement.Residents feel more connected to their community and government agencies when they have access to information in their own language.

 7. Positive reputation.